Community building: Activism

-Community Organizing
+Organizing

 Organizing is a major way that communities unite.
 When the term “organizing” is used, it usually means that a group of less powerful people is banding together to solve a problem.
 There are several means by which communities are organizing.
 The most recent is through social media.
 Community organizing is distinguishable from activism if activists engage in social protest without a strategy for building power or for making specific social changes.
 According to Phil Brown, community organizing is the vehicle that brings the social cohesion and broad coherence to neighborhoods and municipalities, which in turn produces successful environmental justice actions.

-Community-Building and the Environment
+Environment

 Community building efforts may lay the groundwork for larger organizing efforts around issues, such as the negative environmental and health effects of toxic waste pollution, ecosocial justice, ecological justice, environmental justice, and the unequal burden and impacts of such effects on oppressed and marginalized communities.
 Prior emphases on conservation, preservation, endangered species, rainforest destruction, ozone layer depletion, acid rain—as well as other national global concerns—often had no perceived relevance to individuals and communities with privileged immunity to such effects.
 These emphases kept the environmental movement a largely middle class and upper middle class movement.